 D) Choice of a low or high top silhouette: An ankle-high shoe is necessary if your winter runs take place in the open outdoors.
 When worn with a waterproof running bottom or gaiter, the extra height will keep the snow, debris, and water out.

-E) Outsole traction: Dry, wet, snowy, and icy conditions all demand different kinds of rubber compounds.
-It’s similar to the difference between all-season and winter car tires.
-This is particularly true of running on ice where even ‘sticky’ rubbers won’t cut it.
+E) Outsole traction: Dry, wet, snowy, and icy conditions demand a different kind of rubber compound and lug geometry.
+Foolproof ice-running shoes even come equipped with Tungsten Carbide spikes.
+It is similar to the difference between all-season and winter car tires.
+This is particularly true of running on the ice where even ‘sticky’ rubbers won’t cut it.

 Then there are universal requirements such as a cushioned ride and a comfortable upper with a secure fit.